 Civic and Community Center Financing Fund (CCCFF)

-The State of Nebraska, Department of Economic Development, will be accepting applications from Nebraska municipalities for grants to support the development of civic centers and community centers under the Civic and Community Center Financing Fund program.
+Annually, the Department of Economic Development, accepts applications from Nebraska municipalities for grants to support the development of civic, community, and recreation centers under the Civic and Community Center Financing Fund program.
 The program operates on a two-part application process.
-A municipality seeking a grant should complete the enclosed brief preliminary application form and return it to the Department no earlier than April 15 but no later than May 1, 2015.
-Completion of the pre-application is the first step in a two-part grant application process.
-After May 1, the Department will seek more detailed information on eligible grant requests and the final application is due June 15.
+A municipality seeking a grant will complete a brief preliminary application form and upon invitation, a final application shall be submitted providing more detailed information for eligible grant requests.

 |Muncipality||2016 Awarded Project||Aid Amount|